 On this step, navigate to the form that you would like to integrate with PayPal (Contact tab -> Contact Forms -> Edit form).
 Inside the form options, navigate to the PayPal & Stripe tab.

 Check the Enable PayPal on this form box, enter the item description and amount, and click Save.

-When the form is ready, fill and submit it.
-Then, you will be redirected to PayPal to complete the sale.
+Once the form is ready, fill and submit it.
+Then, you will be redirected to PayPal to complete the payment.